valarenuka32/main_project/README.md

 - **Email Credentials**: If you plan to use Node Mailer for sending emails, have your email address and credentials ready.
 Replace `YOUR_EMAIL_ADDRESS` and `YOUR_EMAIL_PASSWORD` with your actual email and password.

+Zomato 🍽️🥂🍰

+Zomato is your ultimate foodie companion! 🍔🍕🌮

+Discover the best restaurants in town, browse mouthwatering menus 📜, and order delectable dishes 🚀 for delivery or pickup.
+Whether you're craving spicy 🌶️ Indian curry, cheesy 🧀 Italian pasta, or a classic 🍔 burger, Zomato's got you covered.

+🌟 Key Features:
+📍 Find restaurants near you with easy-to-use location-based search 📸 View mouthwatering food photos and tempting reviews 📦 Order food online and get it delivered to your doorstep 🚗 Track your food delivery in real-time
+🕑 Reserve a table for a special dining experience
+💰 Discover amazing discounts and deals
+👥 Connect with fellow food enthusiasts and share your culinary adventures
 ## Installation 🚀

 1. Clone the repository to your local kitchen: